mangeshkanaujiya/AI-Based-Notes-Summarizer/README.md

 # Basic familiarity with AWS services.

 1. Configure Amazon S3
    Create an S3 bucket (e.g., rddi.xyz).
 The bucket name should match your custom domain name.

    Enable Static website hosting for the bucket.

    Upload the upload.html and view-summary.html files to the bucket.

 2. Configure AWS IAM
    Create an IAM role for Lambda with the following managed policies attached:

-AmazonS3FullAccess
+   1.AmazonS3FullAccess

-AmazonDynamoDBFullAccess
+   2.AmazonDynamoDBFullAccess

-AmazonSNSFullAccess
+   3.AmazonSNSFullAccess

-AmazonComprehendFullAccess (if not available, create a custom policy)
+   4.AmazonComprehendFullAccess (if not available, create a custom policy)

-CloudWatchFullAccess
+   5.CloudWatchFullAccess

-Name the role ai-notes-lambda-role.
+# Name the role ai-notes-lambda-role.

 Attach this role to both of your Lambda functions later.

 3. Create AWS Lambda Functions
    You will need to create two Lambda functions.

    upload-handler: Handles the incoming text/PDF files, sends the content for summarization, and stores the initial data in DynamoDB.

    summary-handler: Retrieves the summary from DynamoDB based on the provided noteId.

    Create the two Lambda functions.

    Copy and paste the provided Python code for each function into the respective Lambda console.

    Upload the code as a .zip file if you are using a local IDE.

 4. Configure Amazon DynamoDB
 Create a new DynamoDB table named note_summaries.